 Do Leopard Geckos make good pets?

 Yes!
 They make excellent pets for beginners and more experienced owners alike.
-I have found them to be amazing pets to watch and to learn from, each with their own personality.
+I have found them to be amazing pets to watch and learn from, each with their own personality.

 They are an easy species to feed and keep and make amazing display animals in a naturalistic arid environment.